yulqen/yulqen.org/content/about/index.md

 Yulqen is a deliberate misspelling of an [Autechre](https://en.wikipedia.org/wiki/Autechre) song I like.

 I currently live in [Berwick-upon-Tweed](https://en.wikipedia.org/wiki/Berwick-upon-Tweed).
-I enjoy technology, programming, music, rugby, animals, poetry and books.
-I am something of a minimalist when it comes to software and do most things in a terminal.
+I enjoy technology & software (the free, as in speech, kind), programming, music, photography, rugby, animals, poetry and books.
+I am something of a minimalist and do most things in a terminal.
+I am a pescatarian but will eat meat if sufficiently drunk and starving.
+I don't like cruelty, including the "...to animals" kind.

 This is my umpteenth web site and it will dutifully disappear in time.
-Or change to a [pandoc](https://pandoc.org)-driven site.
+It is currently created using [Hugo](https://gohugo.io/) making it: blazing fast, not Wordpress, static, light (no JS, therefore no BS), driven by Go and [rsyncable](https://man.openbsd.org/openrsync).

+Meaty, permanent and sustaining wisdom is filed inside [Blog](/blog).
+Ephemeral nonsense goes in [Stream](/stream), my antisocial feed.
+Neither qualification is a given. *Sometimes the really good stuff may leak out into the dailies!* RSS remains the syndication tool of choice.

+Quick pics will be processed using only [ImageMagick](https://imagemagick.org/script/index.php) but I do really like [GIMP](https://www.gimp.org/) and if I start putting up photos in earnest, GIMP wil be there one.

 I have [three cats that kill](../blog/cats/cat_kills/).